-When Should You Start Asking About Delays in Getting Your Green Card Approval?
+How to Ask About Delays in Your Green Card Application Process

-How Long Should You Wait for an Initial Receipt Notice?
+How Long Should You Wait for an Initial Receipt Notice From USCIS?

 If you are waiting for an initial receipt, such as one for an I-129F or I-130 visa petition that a fiancé or spouse filed with USCIS, six weeks normally is the longest you should wait.
-(Since the COVID-19 pandemic began, however, wait times have been extra long.)
-After the wait definitely seems too long, you should make an inquiry.
+After that, you should make an inquiry.

-First, check with your bank to see whether the check submitted with the application was cashed.
+First, if you wrote a check for your application, contact your bank to see whether it has been cashed.
 If it was, try to read the receipt number on the back of the check (if your bank will give you a copy).

 Then call USCIS's Contact line at 800-375-5283.
 Even without a receipt number (which USCIS usually likes to use to track a case), it might be able to track your application using your other identifying information, such as your A-number, date of birth, and address.